awsdocs/aws-cpp-developer-guide/doc_source/programming-services.rst

 .. meta::
     :description:
-        Get examples of how to access AWS services using the AWS SDK for C++.
+        Examples of how to access AWS services using the |sdk-cpp|.
     :keywords:

 This section provides examples, guidance, and tips you can use to work with specific AWS